gpuweb/gpuweb/proposals/subgroup-matrix.md

 the workgroup size x dimension to be a multiple of the device _minimum_ subgroup size.
 * Reply: It would be nicer to say the x dimension is a multiple of the selected workgroup size, but there is no way to portably constrain it that way.
-Metal can query the subgroup size of a pipline, but Vulkan and D3D cannot.
+Metal can query the subgroup size of a pipeline, but Vulkan and D3D cannot.
 Vulkan and D3D can specify a subgroup size, but Metal cannot.

 See https://github.com/gpuweb/gpuweb/pull/5335#discussion_r2408982867